-2.15.1.3 Adding Static IP Address
+2.16.1.3 Adding Static IP Address

 The user can add a static IP address for a client (host) that joins a VLAN under the DHCP Server.
-To add a new static IP address, first the user must select a VLAN ID from the dropdown list inside the Add Static IP box as shown in Figure 2.176.
+To add a new static IP address, first the user must select a VLAN ID from the dropdown list inside the Add Static IP box as shown in Figure 2.210.
 Then, the desired Static IP address, the Host Name, and the MAC Address of the host must be entered.
 Note that the Host Name must be entered without spaces in between.
 Finally, clicking on the Add Static IP button to update the entry into the DHCP Server.

+ndustrial Managed User Manual Layer-3 Ethernet Switch ual 籤將 Heading 1,Produ Manual 套用到您想要 此處顯示的文字。

-Add Static IP-
+-Add Static IP-

 VLAN 1 🔻

-Static IP 10.0.0.30 Host Name dhcptest MAC Address FC:45:96:83:47:55
+Static IP 10.0.0.30 Host Name dhcptest MAC Address FC:45:96:83:47:5 5

 Add Static IP